The Real Work Begins in the Privacy of Your Own Heart: A Case for Self-Compassion Before Self-Improvement

 - What values do I want my daily actions to reflect?

-- What would alignment look like in my body, my energy, my job, my relationships, my physical-emotional-spiritual health?
+- What would alignment look like in your body, energy, work, and relationships?

 Begin With Self-Compassion